sbmkvp/footfall_from_wifi_sensors/review/response.md

 and the frequency to improve the quality of the estimation." something wrong in both sentences.

->>> Thak you for picking up these minor lapses.
+> Thank you for picking up these minor lapses.
 All have been corrected or
->>> clarified in the revised version of the paper.
+> clarified in the revised version of the paper.

 3 Reviewer 2
 ------------